robnyman/TranslationTester/README.md

 To view TranslationTester with a different locale, change the language in Firefox/App Manager:

-- Firefox: Choose language under Preferences &gt; Content &gt; Languages.
+- Firefox: Choose language under `Preferences > Content > Languages`.
 More information in [Set content language in Firefox](https://support.mozilla.org/en-US/kb/settings-fonts-languages-pop-ups-javascript)
-- App Manager/Firefox OS: Go to Settings &gt; Language.
+- App Manager/Firefox OS: Go to `Settings > Language`.
 More information in [Change The Default Language on Firefox OS](https://support.mozilla.org/en-US/kb/change-default-language-firefox-os?esab=a&s=language&r=0&as=s)

 ## How it works